Theodor Weissenberger: Aerial victory claims

 According to US historian David T. Zabecki, Weissenberger was credited with 208 aerial victories.
+Spick also lists him with 208 aerial victories, claimed in over 500 combat missions and a mission-to-claim ratio of 2.40.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 208 aerial victory claims, plus two further unconfirmed claims.
 This figure of confirmed claims includes 175 aerial victories on the Eastern Front and 33 on the Western Front, including seven four-engined bombers and 8 victories with the Me 262 jet fighter.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 36 Ost 3914".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.